howtomakeaturn/design/README.md

     )
 );
 ```
-Outlaw will create the table and insert the row with default value while initializing.
+Outlaw will create the 'site' table with two fields 'name' and 'contact', inserting the row with default value while initializing.

 You can get the singleton data with **readSingleton** method: